 - the error or inaccuracy has since been corrected

-- we have subsequently entered the nurse or midwife on the register based on correct information
+- we have subsequently entered the nurse, midwife or nursing associate on the register based on correct information

 - it is unlikely that the Investigating Committee would take any action if it were considering the allegation.

 The guidance in our library, needs to be read alongside our NMC Guidance during the Covid-19 emergency period.
 We have new rules that are in force during the period of the coronavirus emergency that are relevant to how it applies.